gfrison/gfrison.github.io/_patents/collations-for-search.md

 ---
-title: "Text Search with Collations from Opensource Databases"
+title: "Improve Answer Style in Conversational Commerce with Knowledge Graphs"
 excerpt: "This approach provides useful information that could be managed by an conversational engine for corroborating search results with meaningful answers."
 header:
   image: /assets/images/search-bar-man.jpg